gemmaellis16/yoga-project/README.md

 ### **Code**

-* The full screen image came from https://unsplash.com/photos/UvWx67Ivqe0
+* The full screen image came from [unsplash](https://unsplash.com/photos/UvWx67Ivqe00

 * [Bootstrap v4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/) Bootstrap library used throughout the project to make the site responsive to the Bootstrap grid system.

-* ....... was taken from the [Whiskey project]()
+* The testimonials idea was taken from the quotes section in the[Whiskey project](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/a4b90d17e5c94220a0f83f00ce7fa606/2aca2c94a518427495cc1b4bc641ccbf/)

-* ....... was taken from the [Coffeehouse project]()
+* The footer idea was taken from the [Coffeehouse project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2020_Q2/courseware/d6dd40a51a9543e78b59924c739abff5/2f123befba874366823427fa9f2a2262/2?activate_block_id=block-v1%3ACodeInstitute%2BCSE101%2B2020_Q2%2Btype%40vertical%2Bblock%40da616ef1efe748bd84d36aa804ffead9)

-* ....... was taken from the [Love Runnig project]()
+* The main image code was taken from the [Love Runnig project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2020_Q2/courseware/be0e510a3aca4bccb6e0bba4cf7cf06b/83c6c94d55f44c79a3646810d80ce7a3/)
+* The cover text was sourced from the [Love Running project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2020_Q2/courseware/be0e510a3aca4bccb6e0bba4cf7cf06b/83c6c94d55f44c79a3646810d80ce7a3/)
+* The benefits section was sourced and edited from the [Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2020_Q2/courseware/be0e510a3aca4bccb6e0bba4cf7cf06b/6eb8cfc87bfd434a87861a844e00b655/)
+* The gallery idea was sourced from the [Love Running project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2020_Q2/courseware/be0e510a3aca4bccb6e0bba4cf7cf06b/0b88201f299f4e059c23977b8e25f27a/)
+* The contact us form was sourced from the [Love Running project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+CSE101+2020_Q2/courseware/be0e510a3aca4bccb6e0bba4cf7cf06b/d533998456514d97a88ce691537e00a6/)

-* ........ was taken from the [Resume project]()
+* The download now idea on the about page was taken from the [Resume project](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/616289d66b5641a3808cc43e53842695/e1da3f354d874bbb8dbc996d658a66e8/)

+* I used the table content code from [W3schools](https://www.w3schools.com/howto/howto_css_about_page.asp/) for my about page.
+* I used the table structure on my classes pages from [W3schools](https://www.w3schools.com/html/html_tables.asp)

+* I used a modal template for the book here button on my homepage from [Bootstrap](https://getbootstrap.com/docs/5.1/components/modal/)

+* I used [Bootstrap](https://getbootstrap.com/docs/4.5/components/navbar/) template or the navigation bar.

 [Back to top](#table-of-contents)

 ### **Content**

-* Content was written by the developer - this is the content I created on my yoga flyer while studying to be a yoga teacher in 2016.
+* Content was written by me, the developer - this is the content I created on my yoga flyer while studying to be a yoga teacher in 2016.

 ### **Media**

-* All Gallery images created by the developer - they are photos from a yoga studio I attended as part of my yoga teacher training in Spain.
-So the studio does not exist in North Wales.
+* All gallery images created by the developer - they are photos from a yoga studio I attended as part of my yoga teacher training in Spain.
+So the studio does not exist in North Wales (like I have stated but merely a fictional studio in Betws y Coed).
-But as noted previously the main image is sourced from https://unsplash.com/photos/UvWx67Ivqe0 .
+* But as noted previously the main image is sourced from [unsplash](https://unsplash.com/photos/UvWx67Ivqe0).
+* The map on the contact page was sourced from [Google](https://www.maps.ie/create-google-map/)

 ### **Aknowledgments**

-* Tutors at Code Institute for their support espeically Sean he really helped when I was feeling that I was unable to grasp all the styling issues.
+* Tutors at Code Institute for their support espeically Sean and Igor they really helped when I was feeling that I was unable to grasp all the styling issues.

 [Back to top](#table-of-contents)